 Practice valuations.
 One of the most important documents you can own.

-So how do you know if you’re getting an accurate dental valuation?
-First you need to understand the different methods of valuing a practice.
+How do you know if you’re getting an accurate dental valuation?
+First, it's important to understand the different methods of valuing a practice.
 Here are some of the most common methods for dental practice valuations:

-- Market Comparison - Market comparison compares your practice with other practices in your area that have sold.
+- Market Comparison - The market comparison method compares your practice with other practices that have recently sold in your area.
 The theory behind this method is that a buyer was willing and able to pay a certain amount of money for a practice in that area.
 This is still subject to the issue of practices being different but comparing the current marketplace is important data to utilize when valuing a practice.

-- Capitalization of Earnings - This method is the process of determining the value of your business’ net income.
-The process is fairly complex, but is one of the most consistent and reproducible valuation processes available.
+- Capitalization of Earnings - This method looks to determine the value of your business’ net income.
+While this process can be complex, it is one of the most consistent valuation processes available.